 And I’m not talking about wanting to be a full-time social media influencer or vlogger or podcaster and all the things kids do these days!
 I’m talking about good ol’ blogging and writing, creating written content, and pouring my heart out into words.

 Is this how you see your blog too?
 A space for your life’s work?
 A creative expression?
 A deep, profound calling?

 Now here’s the other thing that I see myself doing years down the line.
 I see myself writing a book.
 I see myself living the rest of my life weaving words together, whether for myself, for my husband, for my daughters, for others.
 I see myself doing my part in God’s work through the art of written words.

 When you start to see your blog as a tool to do your calling or to simply be, then you know you’re ready to blog for the long haul.

 Ask yourself these questions:

 - Where do you see yourself 3-5 years from now?

 - What role do you want your blog to play in the life, job, or business that you dream of?

-Again, you will encounter challenges along the way—burn out, writer’s block, long periods of creative drought.
+Again, you will encounter challenges along the way—burnout, writer’s block, and long periods of creative drought.
 When these moments happen, holding fast to your vision will keep you going.